vuejs/docs/src/guide/migration/mount-changes.md

 app.mount('#app')
 ```

-A code above, when app is mounted to the page that has a `div` with `id="app"`, will result in:
+When this app is mounted to the page that has a `div` with `id="app"`, this will result in:

 ```html
 <body>